 Admission to the program is selective.
 All applicants for the program will be judged on their academic performance, reasons for wishing to attend the program, flexibility, and sensitivity to other cultures, and ability to adjust to a new cultural setting.

 Immediately upon acceptance to the program, students are required to pay a $500.00 non-refundable initial payment to ensure a place in the program.
 The initial payment will be applied toward the cost of the program.

 Please note that students accepted to the program are required to attend three mandatory pre-departure class sessions totaling 12 hours.
 Failure to attend will result in students being withdrawn from the program.

-A completed UHM Study Abroad Center “Year-In-Japan” application, $30 application fee, and three academic references must be received by (Spring, Oct.
-1; Year, Mar.
-1)* in order to receive consideration.
+A completed UHM Study Abroad Center application, $30 application fee, and three academic references must be received by the deadline in order to receive consideration.
 Non-UHM students must also submit official transcripts from all colleges and universities attended.